Humidifiers, Humidity and de Humidifier Controls for Violin, Viola, Cello, Bass, Piano, Guitar, Harpsichord, other musical instruments

 Humidifiers, Humidity and de Humidifier Controls for Violin, Viola, Cello, Bass, Piano, Guitar, Harpsichord, other musical instruments.

-Will control up to three of the recommended vaporizers, many other humidifiers and vaporizers with non-electronic controls, as well as dehumidifiers up to 15 amps.
-Much more accurate than most built-in controls on humidifiers and dehumidifiers.
-Allows the use of inexpensive, quiet, bacteria and mold free steam vaporizers such as the one below.
+Will automatically turn both humidifiers and dehumidifiers on and off.
+Will control the recommended vaporizers and dehumidifiers, and many other humidifiers and vaporizers (if they don't lose their settings when power is interrupted).
+Will control the moisture level much more accurately than most built-in humidifier and dehumidifier controls.
+Allows the use of inexpensive, bacteria and mold free steam vaporizers such as the one below.

 Power saving features:

-The spread between "on" and "off" is about 4% to prevent electricity wasting frequent cyclying of the appliance, and the accuracy is superior so the appliance will run no more than necessary.
+The spread between "on" and "off" can be set wherever you want (I recommend 5%) to prevent electricity wasting frequent cycling of the appliance, and the accuracy is superior so the appliance will run no more than necessary.
 This setup should pay for itself with reduced power consumption, and by allowing the use of cheaper humidifiers/dehumidifiers.
+It has all sorts of bells and whistles, like high and low humidity alarms, but be forwarned that they are rather complicated to program.
+However, I include simplified basic programming instructions, which no one has had a problem with so far.

 Humidifiers, Humidity and de Humidifier Controls for Violin, Viola, Cello, Bass, Piano, Guitar, Harpsichord, other musical instruments.